m-tari/stock_direction_predict_ml/README.md

 # Files
 - **process.ipynb**: A Jupyter Notebook describing my work.
 - **datasets/ohlc_data.csv**: A csv file containing opening, closing, min, max, and volume of 94 stock in 500 days.
 The first opening date price is scaled to 1.
+Here is the closing price data of the 94 tickers in 500 days:
 ![ohlc_data](./images/stocks_closePrice.png)

 # Insights